sunpy/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

 Checking if the Method is Registered
 ====================================

-To check if your method is registered, you can check if it is present in the registered methods dictionary `~sunkit_image.coalignment.decorators.registered_methods` using the following code:
+To check if your method is registered, you can check if it is present in the registered methods dictionary ``registered_methods`` using the following code:

 .. code-block:: python